 A couple of years ago, I drew a series of cartoons called “What I learned from Keira”.

 Keira is my niece and still very little.
 However, time and time again she'd ask to see the drawing on my iPad.
 When she got her own iPad, she even asked me to send the cartoon across, so she could have her own copy.
 Without realising it, I'd become a fan and she was the superstar.

-However, for all the goodness of this episode, it was a fluke.
+However, it was a fluke.
 It worked like magic, but it's hard to take credit when it wasn't really that well thought through.
 If anything, we're so busy just doing our own things that we fail to inspire or motivate people around us.
 We may run companies, or at least be leaders of some kind, with the intention to motivate and inspire, but it's really hard to know how to motivate consistently.